mobahug/Docker-1_42/README.md

 ## V.3 Bonus Part

-We got freehand to use one line command, Dockerfiles or Docker-compose. i used Docker-compose to get know that too and be able to translate the 3 different type into each other if necessary.
+We got freehand to use one line command, Dockerfiles or Docker-compose.
+I used Docker-compose to get know that too and be able to translate the 3 different type into each other if necessary.
 Here I made two pypadmin host server with LAMP stuck environment.
 And for fun I made a compose file to host my own ***Minecraft*** server too and save the game too.